psaffrey-illumina/apprentice_test/README.md

 This git repository contains a test for applicants to the Illumina apprenticeship program, focussed on problem solving for computing-based technical roles.

+## Instructions

+- The actual task is outlined below
+- You can use any tools you have on your computer and anything you can find on the internet to help you - this is how you would be working in real life, so this is how you can work in the test!
+- Take as long as you like to complete the task and any extensions, but we would expect you to spend around half an hour.
+Let us know how long you spent in your submission
+- Submit your answer by Email to the person who sent you the test, including any code you write in an attachment

 ## Task

 This git repository contains a Python script.
 To complete the task, you need to provide the output from the script.